arbazzkhann/Backend/Node JS/19. Authentication and Authorization/README.md

 3. Remove the Favourite Model and the Pre hook from the Home Model.

 4. Make the favourite user specific and change the following methods:
-    * addToFavouritesPOST
+    * addToFavouritePOST
-    * favouritesGET
+    * FavouriteListGET
-    * removeFavouritePOST
+    * removeFromFavouritePOST